PrasannaThalpati/RUBY-Virtual-Assistant-/README.md

 # RUBY-Virtual-Assistant-
 Here I have created my personal Virtual Assistant RUBY.
-It is python based project by using modules speech recognition.
+It is python based project by using module speech recognition.